kernelmachine/kernelmachine.github.io/_posts/2023-04-27-fellowship-statement-advice.md

 ### Use your previous work as a scaffold

 Your goal is not only to convince the sponsor that you have exciting ideas.
 You also want to show them that you have done previous work in your proposed research area that strongly suggests your ideas will be successful.
 And you want to show off that you can complete projects.
 So, all your ideas should build off previous work you have pursued.
 In my case, I chose to focus on modular LM architectures and decentralized LMs, which primarily built on our work on [DEMix layers](https://arxiv.org/abs/2108.05036).
 In each section, my ideas for future work drew on specific findings from DEMix.
-Whenever possible, I  tried to cite other relevant work that I published .
+Whenever possible, I  tried to cite other relevant work that I published.

 ### Remember this is a closed publication